jaymollica/pagina/README.md

 ![a section of the digital version showing outlines of hands in many colors](pagina.png)

+## Set up

+To run this work clone the git repo and run `npm install` and `node index.js` from the project root.

 ## Going Forward

-I can see this project developing in a few directions.
+I can see this project developing in a few directions...

 1. **Machine Learning**: I would like user's to hold their hand up to their computer's camera and have the app capture the imprint of an actual hand.
 Google provides a library called "[handpose](https://blog.tensorflow.org/2020/03/face-and-hand-tracking-in-browser-with-mediapipe-and-tensorflowjs.html)" that looks like it could get me started on this.
 I need to look into image processing in node to create and color the outlines.